spacey-cadet/webcamapi/README.md

         })
     ]````

-    Use htmlwebpack plugin to generate a html documement using a template.
+    Use htmlwebpack plugin to generate a html documement using a template.  <br>
     Htmlwebpack plugin for webpack docs: ![https://webpack.js.org/plugins/html-webpack-plugin/]
-    MiniCssExractPlugin separates css files so they can be cached in production
+    MiniCssExractPlugin separates css files so they can be cached in production <br>

 ### Babel